-London Bay Homes’ in-house team of architects and designers have been designing and building some of the finest luxury custom homes in Southwest Florida for more than 25 years.
+London Bay Homes’ in-house team of architects and designers have been designing and building some of the finest luxury custom homes in Southwest Florida for nearly 30 years.
 When you’re looking to future-proof your home in Mediterra, let London Bay Homes help you create a home design that is convenient, safe, and aesthetically pleasing for varying ages and physical abilities.
 Safety can become a big concern for homeowners that have aged to the point of needing a walker or wheelchair, and although aging is not a fun and stress-free thing to think about, it’s a necessary concern when future proofing your luxury home in Naples.
 If you’re in the process of buying a new luxury home, here are a few things to consider:

 - Your home should be single-story to avoid having to use stairs in later years, or should come equipped with an elevator to make the transport easier.
 You can also put the master bedroom on the first floor of your two-story home to limit the amount of times you have to climb the stairs.

 - Walkways, hallways, and doorways should be smooth and made wide enough so that a wheelchair or walker can easily fit or you can be accompanied by a caretaker.